 sanitation or safety equipment and forced labour are perennial problems faced by the migrant workers and their

 For the last 15 years, Jan Sahas has been working intensively with 1 million+ migrant communities to ensure their social protection and safe migration.
-Jan Sahas’ PR-3 model ensures reduction in prevalence of forced labour conditions by ensuring prevention (awareness raising with the communities and ensuring access to social security schemes), response (technology based tracking of migrant workers and immediate case based assistance), rehabilitation (connecting to welfare measures) and system reform (working with government departments and private bodies for large scale policy and practice reforms).
+Jan Sahas’s PR-3 model ensures reduction in prevalence of forced labour conditions by ensuring prevention ( raising awareness within the communities and ensuring access to social security schemes), response (technology based tracking of migrant workers and immediate case based assistance), rehabilitation (connecting to welfare measures) and system reform (working with government departments and private bodies for large scale policy and practice reforms).